Guides of Jackson Hole text with a red flower after the final letter.

 We also recognize three other realities:

-Third, Conservation can have unintended consequences.
+Third, conservation can have unintended consequences.
 97% of the land in Teton County is federally owned.
 Much of what's left is placed under Conservation Easements, leaving little land for "development".
 We've had guides living in vans and hotel rooms.
 We have to find a balance between the housing needs of the people who make your vacation great, with the preservation of the wild lands you've come to see.

 Wind River Tribal Buffalo Initiative logo over landscape with buffalo grazing.